 The ascetic prepared his pot for cooking and some condiments for eating, then he sat at the door of his hut with a mallet hidden under his robe, waiting for the Bodhisatta to arrive.
-When the Bodhisatta went to pay his respect, he noticed that something about the ascetic was not right.
-Then he smelled the aroma of the ascetic’s lizard meal from earlier in the day and knew what he planned to do.
+When the Bodhisatta went to pay his respects, he noticed that something about the ascetic was not right.
+Then he smelled the aroma of the ascetic’s lizard meal from earlier in the day and knew what he was planning to do.
 So the Bodhisatta walked past the hut without stopping.
 When the ascetic saw this, he knew his plot had somehow been uncovered.
-Not giving up, he threw his mallet, but it hit just the tip of the Bodhisatta’s tail.
+Not giving up, the ascetic threw his mallet, but it hit just the tip of the Bodhisatta’s tail.
 No worse for wear, the Bodhisatta dashed off into his burrow.
 He popped his head out a hole other than the one he went in and hurled insults at the wicked ascetic.
 Now that his true nature was exposed, the false ascetic went away.

 In the Lifetime of the Buddha

 The false ascetic was an earlier birth of one of the Buddha’s disciples who had been exposed as a hypocrite.
 The Buddha told this story so the other disciples knew that the hypocritical disciple had been the same way in the past.

 The good ascetic who came before him was an earlier birth of Sariputta, one of the Buddha’s top disciples.